 What counts as "reliable and appropriate"?

-The law doesn't prescribe exactly how you need to capture a signature.
-It takes a practical approach: the method should be reliable given the circumstances.
+The law doesn't prescribe exactly how you have to capture a signature.
+The approach is practical.
+The method should be reliable given the circumstances.

-For a high-value property transaction, you'd want more verification than for an internal approval form.
+A high-value property transaction calls for more verification than an internal approval form.
 Common sense applies.

 What makes an e-signature platform reliable enough for business use?